fabioalmeida/FAAutoLayout/README.md

 ## Structure

-The main types of constraint you can add are the following:
+The main types of constraints you can add are the following:

 - Leading
 - Trailing